 Our special school and children’s home are each regulated by Ofsted separately.
-Both services are graded “Outstanding”, the highest rating given in Ofsted inspections.

 Our school was graded “Outstanding” in March 2013.
 The outstanding rating means that our school “is highly effective in delivering outcomes that provide exceptionally well for all its pupils' needs”.
 In the report, Ofsted praised the "outstanding impact of the teams that support learning in every class" and added that "relationships with other professionals who support the students and with their parents are exceptional".

 Read more about Education at RNIB Pears Centre.

 Our children’s home is inspected by Ofsted every six months.
 It is currently graded “Requires improvement to be good”.

 Ofsted's latest report praised the way that “Staff make sure that young people maintain regular and positive contact with their families.
 They provide young people with practical and emotional support to further these relationships.”